305.371.5490

 – Full Day – 6 hours, or the amount of time reserved if more than 6 hours

 The mediation fee is calculated based on your Mediator’s hourly billing rate as detailed above including any pre-mediation preparation time and post-mediation follow-up time spent on the matter.
-Note: we do not charge any administrative, scheduling, or rescheduling fees.
-In exchange we ask that you please respect our time and the cancellation policy below.

 MEDIATION CANCELLATION POLICY